Document Converter

 PDF to TXT Extractor

-- - The current live slice focuses on DOCX, ODT, RTF, TXT, Markdown, and HTML to PDF plus PDF text extraction.
+- - Available routes cover DOCX, ODT, RTF, TXT, Markdown, and HTML to PDF, plus PDF text extraction.

-- - Fonts, wrapping, and complex layouts can still shift because this phase prioritizes safe readable output over pixel parity.
+- - Fonts, wrapping, and complex layouts can shift when the source document is heavily designed.

 DOCX vs PDF: when should you keep editing and when should you lock the file?